sensiolabs/GotenbergBundle/docs/customization.rst

 Additional Assets
 -----------------

-You may also send additional files, like images, fonts, stylesheets, and so on.
+You can reference any file (like images, fonts, stylesheets, and so on...) from within a template.

 .. warning::
     The only requirement is that their paths in the template file are on the root level.